clayne/bdvl/README.md

    * When no rootkit processes are running (_i.e.: not logged into the backdoor_) the rootkit will remove your `.bashrc` & `.profile`, that is until you log back in.
    * I have made everything easily accessible from the backdoor's home directory by plopping symlinks to everything you may need access to.
      * Not unlike `.bashrc` & `.profile` these symlinks are removed from the home directory until you log in.
- * If you are not root upon login, `su -` will get you set up.
+ * If you are not root upon login, `su root` will get you set up.

 #### 4.4.2.
 Accept hook backdoor
  * Infected services that listen on TCP sockets for new connections, when accepting a new connection can drop you a shell.